The best places to eat, stay, shop and visit in the South West

 2. Add the chopped garlic and swirl the pan so that the garlic is evenly distributed.
 Continue to swirl periodically to ensure even cooking.
 Remove from the heat as soon as the garlic turns golden brown, about 5–7 minutes.

 3. Place a small sieve over a bowl and drain the garlic oil through it.
-The garlic bits left in the sieve will crisp up further at room temperature.
-You can use the crispy garlic as a garnish or topping.
+The garlic bits left in the sieve will crisp further at room temperature.
+You can use the crispy garlic as a garnish or topping, while the oil can be used for dressing or cooking.

-5. You can also combine them back together and store in a jam jar.
+4. For a crispy garlic oil: combine them back together and store in a jam jar.
 It will last for a week in a cool, dark place.

 You will need